 UMB recognizes that sexual violence, interpersonal violence, and stalking are a sensitive subject matter for all parties involved.
 However, persons should be aware that the University may need to disclose information to conduct an investigation, resolve a complaint, and comply with applicable law.
 UMB shall share details about investigations with those who have a need to know.
-Investigations of complaints of prohibited sex discrimination often require the complainant's identity to be known by the party or parties whose conduct is being reviewed.
-Individuals who wish to make a confidential complaint of prohibited sex discrimination should speak with those who have a professional or legal obligation to keep communications confidential.
+Investigations of complaints often require the complainant's identity to be known by the party or parties whose conduct is being reviewed.
+Individuals who wish to make a confidential complaint of sexual violence, interpersonal violence or stalking should speak with those who have a professional or legal obligation to keep communications confidential.